Jim Barnes (golfer): Professional career

 Barnes' two PGA titles were the first in the event; there was no tournament in 1917 or 1918 because of World War I. His winning margin in the 1921 U.S. Open was nine strokes, a record which was not broken until Tiger Woods won by 15 strokes in 2000.

 Barnes was one of the most prolific tournament winners of the first few seasons of the PGA Tour, which was also founded in 1916.
 He won 22 times on the tour in total.
 He led the tournament winners list in four seasons: 1916 with three, 1917 with two (shared with Mike Brady), 1919 with five and 1921 with four.
 His win in the 1937 Long Island Open marked the first PGA Tour win by a player past his 50th birthday.

-In 1940, Barnes was honored as one of the 12 golfers to be inducted in the PGA's inaugural Hall of Fame.
-Later he was inducted into the World Golf Hall of Fame in 1989.
+Barnes also authored several books on golf technique.